emekaorji/symlx/README.md

 ## Extending Commands (Contributor Contract)

-To add a new command while preserving DX consistency:
+To add a new command while preserving set conventions:

 1. Define command surface in `src/cli.ts`.
 2. Keep orchestration in `src/commands/*`.